Cody Rhodes returns to WWE at WrestleMania - NewsBreak

 He eventually hosted his own pay per view wrestling show with The Young Bucks, Matt and Nick Jackson, in 2018.
 “All In” was the largest independent professional wrestling show produced over the last two decades selling more than 10,000 tickets at the Sears Centre right outside Chicago.

 The success of the show sparked the launch of All Elite Wrestling months later under Khan.
 Rhodes was a top executive as well as one of the featured performers.
-The new wrestling promotion found immediate success and eventually signed a television deal with WarnerMedia bringing primetime professional wrestling back to TBS and TNT.Steve Austin releases new beer.
-Here’s where to get it
+The new wrestling promotion found immediate success and eventually signed a television deal with WarnerMedia bringing primetime professional wrestling back to TBS and TNT.Late night house fire in Columbus

 During his time in AEW, Rhodes was the company’s inaugural TNT champion in the ring and led many community-based initiatives outside of it.
 He was also featured on the reality show “Rhodes to the Top” and competition series “Go-Big Show.”